foliant-docs/docs/src/tutorials/db/pgsql.md

 ## Installing prerequisites

 First you will need to install some prerequisites.
 If you are running Foliant natively, follow the guide below.
-If you are working with our <link src="../full_docker.md" title="Working with Full Foliant Docker image">Full Docker image</link>, you don’t need to do anything, you can skip to the next stage.
+If you are working with our <link src="../../docker.md" title="Working with Foliant full image">Full Docker image</link>, you don’t need to do anything, you can skip to the next stage.

 First, you will need Foliant, of course.
 If you don’t have it yet, please, refer to the <link src="../../installation.md" title="Installation">installation guide</link>.